The Stitch is Right Blanket Game 2.0 is the latest version of our first Stitch is Right Game back a few years ago.

 By using 6 colours and 6 stitches, there are possibilities of 1956 different choices that could be made.
 The chances of a blanket matching another crocheter are 1 in 1956.
 It’s impossible to tell you how much yarn is needed.

-The main purpose of the game is to try new stitches but also take a game of risk of how the stitches will combo up together.
-It is possible for you to keep spinning the same stitch combination and colours in a row.
+The game's primary purpose is to try new stitches, but it also takes a game of risk of how the stitches will combine.
+You can keep spinning the same stitch combination and colours in a row.

-Personally speaking, random is hard to see the vision of what it could potentially look like.
-Maybe I really don’t want to go to the same section twice in a row or even a colour.
+Personally speaking, it is hard to see what it could potentially look like.
+Maybe I don’t want to go to the same section twice in a row or even a colour.
 Ultimately, you have to decide what works for you.

-I, intentionally, chose stitches that work with each other.
+I intentionally chose stitches that work with each other.
 The main objective is to get the starting chain correct.
-There’s no crazy thinking required but I would caution you

 Major Tip

-I would suggest counting stitches on the first row when a new section is created.
-This will ensure you didn’t miss any stitches as it’s not obvious on some of the stitches like the loop tracks.
+I suggest counting stitches on the first row when creating a new section.
+This will ensure you didn’t miss any stitches, as it’s not evident on some of the stitches, like the loop tracks.

 You’re the Artist